unr-deaddrop/empyrean-deaddrop/README.md

 This is a fork of Empyrean that's used in Pygin.
 The following modifications have been made:
 - All components generate dictionary results that are eventually combined to form a DeadDropMessage.
+No external calls (i.e. webhooks) are made.
 - The injection module has been removed.
-- Some "standalone" functionality, such as persistence, has been removed.
+- Some "standalone" functionality, such as persistence, has been removed (to delegate these to Pygin).

 Anti-debug and obfuscation have been preserved in an effort to prevent Windows Defender from randomly blowing up Pygin.